princeofdream/picocom/docs/lowerrts.md

 Note, that in FreeBSD the RTS handshake line is not been changed upon `open()` but staying left in the state whatever it was before.
-Tested with FreeBSD 11, both Ftdi and Prolific adapters, picocom 3.1.
+Tested with FreeBSD 11, both Ftdi and Prolific adapters, ppcom 3.1.

 Work-around using the user-space API
 ------------------------------------